rchurch4/rchurch4.github.io/_posts/2022-08-08-publications.md

 hero_height: is-large
 ---

-This is a list of all of my publications so far (last updated August 9, 2021):
+This is a list of all of my publications so far (last updated December 2023):

 <ol>
     <li>Rob Churchill and Lisa Singh.
 Using topic-noise models to generate domain-specific topics across data sources.
 In Knowledge and Information Systems (KAIS), 2023. <a href="/papers/kais2023_arxiv.pdf">(pdf)</a>